amughalbscs16/amughalbscs16/Readme.md

 ## Welcome to Ali Hassaan's Programming Portfolio
 <ul>
-  <li>I've been programming since I was 12 (dates back to 2010).
-I am used to deciding the language as per it's capabilities.</li>
+  <li>I have been in the field since I was 12 (dates back to 2010).
+I am used to deciding the languages and frameworks as per their capabilities.</li>
   <li>A Teamplayer who likes to initiate.</li>
-  <li>Most of my work since 2020 has been in Private Repositories, Hence, not many updates on the Github. </li>
+  <li>Most of my work since 2020 has been in Private Repositories.</li>
 </ul>
 <h5> And! </h5>
 I’m currently learning everything 🤓